 FINDING: The proposal is for land division through a minor partition.
 City staff does not anticipate any impact or unreasonable additional demands on the public services at this time.
-The Public Works Manager confirmed future capacity in the future water and sewer systems.
+Public services and facilities, as well as resource carrying capacities will be addressed during subdivision review.
 As such, the proposed Partition does not have identifiable adverse impacts on adjoining or area land uses, public services or resource carrying capacities, in accordance with this requirement.
 The request complies.